skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 right - somehow I've gotten more lines from SAS at the midpoint of the analysis.
 How do we end up getting less?
 Why are the different? maybe the leq.

+ok, and the loop gives the same as the first cohort pull function.
+So the difference must be coming from the reduction steps. where?